 - International Students

 - International Scholars & Faculty

-International Degree and Education Abroad is committed not only to increasing the diversity of OSU students benefiting from an international experience, but also to expanding program offerings to include underrepresented locations.
+The Office of Global Opportunities (OSU GO) is committed not only to increasing the diversity of OSU students benefiting from an international experience, but also to expanding program offerings to include underrepresented locations.

 The Project for Learning Abroad, Training and Outreach (PLATO) is an integrated study abroad training, certification, and diversity outreach program.
 They have developed a detailed website of resources for students.

 UNDERREPRESENTED STUDENTS IN GENERAL

 The Diversity Issues in Study Abroad booklet is a collection of quotes by Brown University students about their experiences abroad.
 The quotes were gathered through a survey of study abroad students returning from either spring semester/full year 1999-2000 or fall semester 2000-2001 abroad.
 The survey directly addressed issues of diversity in study abroad including ethnicity, heritage, sexual orientation, religion, minority/majority issues, physical appearance, and language.

 "For Minority Students Abroad: Study Abroad Can be Inspiring and Liberating"

 Article that appeared in The Chronicle of Higher Education, January 6, 1993 .

 Article that appeared in The Chronicle of Higher Education, November 25, 1992.